Madden NFL: Madden Arcade

+Madden NFL Football

-Madden NFL FootballMadden NFL Football was released as a launch title for the Nintendo 3DS on March 27, 2011.
+Madden NFL Football was released as a launch title for the Nintendo 3DS on March 27, 2011.

 Voice commentary

 Voice commentary in Madden allows players or watchers to hear the game being called as if it were a real game on TV.
 For early versions of the game, this commentary was performed by Madden himself and his play-by-play partner.
 Initially, this was Pat Summerall, his partner during their days at CBS and Fox from the early 1980s to the early 2000s until Summerall retired; the role was then filled by Al Michaels, John's broadcast partner on Monday Night Football (2002–2005) and NBC Sunday Night Football (2006–2008).
 For the first Madden games on the Xbox 360 and PS3, they featured a generic EA Sports radio announcer doing play-by-play.
 This started with Madden 06 and ended with Madden 08.
 Other versions of those games still featured Madden's commentary.

 Madden recorded thousands of lines for each Madden game.
 Madden NFL 09 was the last version to feature Madden's commentary, albeit in a reduced role.
 By that time, he felt that reciting a script covering every single scenario in the game was boring and tedious—Madden recalled the long hours spent alone in the recording studio as "the most difficult part of any part that I've ever had in the game and the least amount of fun"—but said that in the decision to remove him from game commentary, "I feel that something is being taken away from me".

 Madden and Michaels were replaced by Cris Collinsworth as color commentator and Tom Hammond on play-by-play in Madden NFL 09 and Madden NFL 10.
 Gus Johnson replaced Hammond in Madden NFL 11 and Madden NFL 12, with Collinsworth handling color commentary in both games.
 Madden NFL 13 marked the debut of real-life announcing team Jim Nantz and Phil Simms, including them appearing in an in-booth cutscene before the game.
 Nantz and Simms stayed until Madden NFL 16, when they were replaced by Fox's Brandon Gaudin and Charles Davis for Madden NFL 17.
 Nantz continued to work as the primary play-by-play announcer for CBS, while Simms later left the CBS broadcast booth to work on The NFL Today.
 Gaudin and Davis returned to the studio throughout the 2016 NFL season to add new commentary relevant to each week of the season.

+New commentary teams were added to Madden NFL 25.
+In addition to Gaudin and Davis, NBC's Mike Tirico and Fox's #2 analyst Greg Olsen formed one new broadcast team, while Kate Scott, the voice of the Philadelphia 76ers and Seattle Seahawks preseason games, and Fox's #2 college football analyst Brock Huard formed another team.

 In addition, Madden NFL 08 and Madden NFL 09 were also released in Spanish, featuring ESPN Deportes announcer Álvaro Martín providing both play-by-play and analysis.